CEMeNT-PSAAP/MCDC/docs/source/index.rst

 To Cite MC/DC
 =============

-If you use or devlope in MC/DC and would like to publish your results please cite our article in the Journal of Open Source software
+If you use MC/DC and would like to provide proper atribution please cite our article in the Journal of Open Source software

 .. code-block:: bibtex